Robotics, Artificial Intelligence, Facility management, Whiz, COVID-19 Tue, Jul 13, '21

-So, how do multifamily developments win over new condo owners or apartment tenants?
-The key here is to elevate the tenant experience by rethinking condo and apartment amenities and layouts, taking service to new levels, and prioritizing multifamily maintenance.
+In today’s multifamily market, the key is to elevate the tenant experience by rethinking condo and apartment amenities and layouts, taking service to new levels, and prioritizing multifamily maintenance.

 1. Reconsider Your Amenities

-Smart connectivity system, from digital locks to smart thermostats, also remain a leading demand for multifamily units.
-These technology solutions are quickly becoming a mainstream expectation, and coupled with the growth in remote work, will require developers to prioritize WiFi and 5G connectivity.
-The pandemic has also highlighted the value of adding or updating package spaces with Amazon package lockers or cold storage for grocery delivery.
+In addition to building cleanliness, smart connectivity systems, from digital locks to smart thermostats, also remain a leading demand for multifamily units.
+These technology solutions are quickly becoming a mainstream expectation, and coupled with the steady popularity of remote work, will require developers to prioritize WiFi and 5G connectivity.
+As residents have increasingly used delivery services for groceries, medical supplies, and other personal packages, smart delivery locker systems are another high-demand tech amenity that can set your building apart.

 2. Rethink Your Layouts